are two stories

 appreciate the Grand Canyon’s size is to visit it.

-One of the ways to see the Grand Canyon is to take a raft
+One of the ways to see the Grand Canyon is to take

 trip through it.
 The most dangerous part of such a trip is that it